kamal2311/algorithmsJS/README.md

 should output "yza"

+## Palindrome
-3. Palindrome -> Implement a function that returns true or false if the supplied string is a palindrome.
+Implement a function that returns true or false if the supplied string is a palindrome.

+## Ransom note
-4. RansomNote ->  Implement a function that takes two parameters, a noteText and a magazineText.
+Implement a function that takes two parameters, a noteText and a magazineText.
 Returns true if all the words in the note can be built from the words in the magazine text. returns false otherwise.

-5. ReverseWords
+## Reverse words

+For example: "this will be reversed" will output "reversed be will this"
-6. Reverse array in place.
+## Reverse array in place.
-7. Find mean, median, mode.
+## Find mean, median, mode.
+## Two sum
+## Binary search
+## Quick find in connected components